Jean Burgess

-Jean Burgess FAHA is a Professor of Digital Media at the QUT Digital Media Research Centre, (which she co-founded and directed between 2015–2020) and in the QUT School of Communication.
+Jean Burgess FAHA is a Distinguished Professor of Digital Media at the QUT Digital Media Research Centre, (which she founded and directed between 2015–2020) and in the QUT School of Communication.
 She is currently Associate Director of the ARC Centre of Excellence for Automated Decision-Making and Society.
 She was the Deputy Director of the former ARC Centre of Excellence for Creative Industries and Innovation (CCI) at the Queensland University of Technology.
 From 2010-2013 Jean was an Australian Research Council Postdoctoral Fellow (APD), working with Axel Bruns on the ARC Discovery Project 'New Media and Public Communication'.
 She researches and publishes on issues of cultural participation in new media contexts, with a particular focus on user-created content, online social networks, and co-creative media including digital storytelling.

 She was elected a Fellow of the Australian Academy of the Humanities in 2021.

 Education

 A classically trained musician with an honours degree in flute performance, Burgess completed a Master of Philosophy at the University of Queensland before undertaking a PhD at Queensland University of Technology.
 Her doctoral thesis, entitled Vernacular creativity and new media, focused on the ways in which everyday practices of symbolic creativity (including storytelling and amateur photography) both pre-date digital technologies and are remediated by them.